 The figure on the left shows three ions, all demonstrating different mobility behaviours under the influence of the electric field.
 The trajectory of two ions collide with walls, however the trajectory of the third ion has the appropriate DC voltage applied, meaning it traverses the device.
 The FAIMS device scans these DC voltages, producing a compensation field spectrum for the transmission of all ions.

-FAIMS also has advantages over other techniques for the detection of disease biomarkers.
-An example would be ‘Electronic Nose’ or eNose technology.
-These systems use arrays of non-selective chemical sensors.
-However, eNoses often suffer from stability and sensitivity issues such as poor intra-device repeatability, limited temporal stability and poor chemical selectivity due to unwanted chemical interactions between VOC biomarkers and the sensors.
+FAIMS has many advantages over other sensor-based systems.
+For instance, compared to FAIMS, ‘Electronic Nose’ (eNose) technologies, which use arrays of non-selective chemical sensors, suffer from stability and sensitivity issues.
+Unwanted chemical interactions between VOC biomarkers and the sensors can lead to poor intra-device repeatability, limited temporal stability and poor chemical selectivity.
 These problems severely hamper the translation of eNose technology from the lab bench to the doctor’s office.

-A schematic overview (below) shows the main advantages of Owlstone Medical's FAIMS technology over the main types of medical diagnostic sensor.
+The schematic overview (left) shows the main advantages of our FAIMS technology over the other main types of medical diagnostic sensor.

 Detection levels below part per billion (ppb)

-FAIMS can target specific disease VOC biomarkers in breath, urine and other clinical samples
+FAIMS can target specific VOCs in breath, urine and other clinical samples

-The FAIMS chip can be re-programmed in software to detect different VOC biomarkers, depending on the application
+The FAIMS chip can be re-programmed in software to detect different VOCs, depending on the application

 The dime-sized FAIMS chip is incorporated into portable instrumentation suitable for point-of-care use